wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 You need to pass at least 70% on <em>each</em> of the eight CISSP domains.

-PROTIP: I think Mike Chapple on LinkedIn Learning videos (33 hours) provides the most detailed, best sequenced learning, updated in 2021.
+PROTIP: I think Mike Chapple's 33-hour LinkedIn Learning videos (and <a target="_blank" href="https://www.youtube.com/channel/UCcefHUoPp8aKB7vaafrulgw">YouTube</a>) provide the most detailed, best sequenced learning, <a target="_blank" href="https://www.youtube.com/watch?v=ERi6uB6qyHQ">updated in May 2021</a>.
 He includes demos of the most popular software.
 Numbers to the right of his videos by domain are counts of questions in the <a target="_blank" href="https://learning.oreilly.com/certifications/9780135955444/">OReilly/Pearson bank</a>:

    1. <a target="_blank" href="https://www.linkedin.com/learning/cissp-cert-prep-2021-1-security-and-risk-management" title=" 2h 52m">
    Security and Risk Management</a> - 334